NOGRAPHY/NOGRAPHY/README.md

 ## CNN - Convolutional Neural Network

 This module uses a CNN model and takes a list of glyph images and predicts their fonts and their representation in the codebook.
-We have the glyphs a-z lower & uppercasee including german umlauts (ä, ö, ü).
-This leads to 58 glyphs.
+We have the glyphs a-z lower & uppercase.
+This leads to 52 glyphs.
+This is because we set the Tesseract OCR to an english recognition model.

 We take two different approaches.
 In the [first approach](https://github.com/steganographie-HTWG/steganographie/wiki/CNN#model-per-glyph) we created & trained one CNN per existing glyph in our codebook.
-This leads to 58 different CNN models.
+This leads to 52 different CNN models.

-In the [second approach](https://github.com/steganographie-HTWG/steganographie/wiki/CNN#single-model) we build and train one single CNN model for all 58 glyphs.
+In the [second approach](https://github.com/steganographie-HTWG/steganographie/wiki/CNN#single-model) we build and train one single CNN model for all 52 glyphs.

 ## OCR - Optical Character Recognition

+We limit the recognized text in english.
+So only ASCII letters are recognized.

 ### Installation
 We use tesseract for ocr, so you need to install it (and add it to your $PATH) to use the ocr package.